-1. Log in to the database instance as a user who has been granted the ADMINISTER KEY MANAGEMENT or SYSKM privilege.
+1. Log in to the database instance as a user who has been granted the ADMINISTER KEY MANAGEMENT OF SYSKM privilege.

+'''

-sqlplus c##sec_admin as syskm
+sqlplus sec_admin as syskm

 Enter password: password

 Connected.

+'''

-If SQLPlus is already open and you had modified the sqlnet.ora file during this time, then reconnect to SQLPlus.
-The database session must be changed before the sqlnet.ora changes can take effect.
+If SQLPlus is already open and you had modified the init.ora file to set the WALLET_ROOT parameter during this time, then reconnect to SQLPlus.
+The database session must be changed before the init.ora changes can take effect.

-2. Create a password-based software keystore.
+2. Create a password-protected software keystore.

+'''

-ADMINISTER KEY MANAGEMENT CREATE KEYSTORE '/etc/ORACLE/WALLETS/orcl'IDENTIFIED BY keystore password;
+ADMINISTER KEY MANAGEMENT CREATE KEYSTORE '/etc/ORACLE/WALLETS/orcl' IDENTIFIED BY keystore password;

+'''